Non-constituency Member of Parliament: Position of NCMP

 A Non-constituency Member of Parliament ("NCMP") is a candidate of an opposition political party who, despite having lost in a general election, is declared elected as a Member of the Parliament of Singapore ("MP") by virtue of provisions in the Constitution and the Parliamentary Elections Act enabling the unsuccessful candidates who have performed the best to be accorded the status.
 The NCMP does not represent any constituency (or electoral division) in Parliament.

 The NCMP scheme was introduced on 22 August 1984 by the Constitution of the Republic of Singapore (Amendment) Act 1984 and the Parliamentary Elections (Amendment) Act 1984.
 Under Article 39(1)(b) of the Constitution which was introduced by the constitutional amendment Act, the maximum number of NCMPs was set at six.
 However, the actual number that could be declared elected at any general election was fixed at three, less the total number of Opposition MPs elected to Parliament.
 The President, acting on the advice of the Cabinet, could order that between four and six NCMPs be declared elected for the purpose of a particular general election.
 Such an order ceased to have effect at the next dissolution of Parliament.
 On 1 July 2010, the need for a presidential order to increase the number of NCMPs was removed.
 Instead, the maximum number of NCMPs in Parliament was increased from six to nine, and the actual number that would be declared elected following a general election would be nine sans the number of opposition MPs elected to Parliament.

 On 9 November 2016, a bill to amend the Constitution was passed to increase the maximum number of NCMPs from nine to 12, and to confer upon NCMPs the same voting powers as elected MPs.
 NCMPs could exercise their enhanced voting powers with effect from 1 April 2017, while the procedure for electing up to 12 NCMPs after a general election was brought into effect on 2 January 2019.

+As with regular elected MPs, NCMPs are also paid a salary, albeit a lower amount of a regular MP similar to the Nominated Member of Parliament.
+The latest change of the salary review on 8 September 2026 announced the increase of the regular MP payout from $192,500 to $259,000, while the payout ratio for the NCMPs was increased from 15% to 30%; conversely, their annual salaries have been increased from $28,900 to $77,700.